ShayShmeltzer/FnDevCS/README.md

 Back in the build tab you should now see a new build job queued to execute.
 It will deploy the updates you did to your code to the FaaS.

+#Advance Steps

+#Working with issues
+1. Click the Issues tab on the right side menu
+1. Create a couple of issues in your system
+1. Click the boards tab on the right side menu
+1. Create a new SCRUM board
+1. Create a new Sprint
+1. Drag issues from the backlog to the new sprint
+1. Start the new Sprint
+1. Change the status of an issue in the board

+#Working with branches (GitFlow)
+1. In the git tab switch to the "Refs" section (at the top right)
+1. Click the "Create Branch"
+1. Call it fix1
+1. Fix code in your function in the branch (click the pencil to edit the file and then commit)
+1. Click Merge Requests in the right side menu
+1. Create a new Merge request
+1. Fill the details to merge into master your branch code.
+In the second step - type 1 in the issues to hook the fix to your issue.
+1. View your merge request, check the changed files tab, provide a comment by clickin on the change line of code
+1. Approve the change, and click merge to merge your changes into the main branch.